ChiLiubio/file2meco/README.md

 ## Conversion between phyloseq and microtable
-We provide two functions meco2phyloseq() and phyloseq2meco() for the conversion between microtable object and phyloseq object in phyloseq package.
+Two functions meco2phyloseq() and phyloseq2meco() were provided for the conversion between microtable object and phyloseq object in phyloseq package.

 ```r
 # Please first install phyloseq